 Is there a danger factor?

 It’s always scary going to some random person’s house for the first time, especially when they are located in really shady neighborhoods.
 I really appreciate having a helper with me because it makes me feel safer.

 Can you still see yourself doing this in twenty years’ time?

 I don’t know, maybe running my own character company and making the costumes for it.
-I’m sad to say that this business does have a physical expiration date and it pains me to see some older women in skimpy Tinkerbell outfits trying to make a living from it.
 It’s not something you want to be doing forever, but it certainly is a great part time job for High School and Collage students.

 What advice would you give to young women who are interested in becoming a real life Princess or Superhero?

 I’ve run into some very unsavory characters in this business.
 Hold your head high and don’t let anyone’s negativity get you down; just work harder at perfecting your performance and look.